ConductionNL/docudesk/website/docs/features/ci-cd-quality-checks.md

 2. **Missing dependencies**: Ensure all dev dependencies are installed with `composer install` and `npm ci`
 3. **Psalm not found**: Install development tools using the composer bin plugin
 4. **Artifact path errors**: Fixed in the latest version - artifacts are downloaded into directories, so file paths need to include the artifact directory name (e.g., `reports/repo-status/repo-status.txt` instead of `reports/repo-status`)
+5. **PHPUnit not found**: Ensure PHPUnit is installed via composer and available in `vendor/bin/phpunit`
+6. **Nextcloud test bootstrap errors**: Verify the bootstrap file correctly points to Nextcloud's base.php and test libraries
+7. **Test database issues**: Unit tests should use mocks instead of real database connections
+8. **Permission errors in tests**: Ensure test directories have proper read/write permissions
+9. **Slack notification failures**: The workflow gracefully handles missing Slack tokens - no configuration needed unless you want notifications

 ### Recent Fixes